House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (California Office of Traffic Safety)

-Of all the fatalities reported in California in 2019, only 28 of the deaths were due to a lack of a proper helmet.
+Of all the fatalities reported in California in 2019, only 28 deaths were due to a lack of a proper helmet.
 This number says two things about motorcycle accidents in the state.
-First, it shows that many riders are complying with state law and wearing their helmets.
-Second, it highlights the fact that even while wearing a helmet, many motorcycle accidents are still extremely dangerous.
+First, it shows that many riders comply with state law and wear helmets.
+Second, it highlights that even while wearing a helmet, many motorcycle accidents are life-changing.

 7. Only 6% of motorcycle fatalities are attributed to riders not wearing a helmet.